Frohbergite

-Frohbergite (Frohbergit, title by proper name: Max Hans Frohberg), also iron telluride is a rare hydrothermal mineral from the sulfide class, in composition — iron telluride with the ideal formula FeTe_{2} (contains 82.05% tellurium and 17.95% iron).
+Frohbergite (Frohbergit, title by proper name: Max Hans Frohberg) or iron telluride is a rare hydrothermal mineral from the sulfide class, in composition — iron telluride with the ideal formula FeTe_{2} (contains 82.05% tellurium and 17.95% iron).

 Frohbergite occurs in tellurium-rich veins of hydrothermal deposits, sometimes as a thin rim on the periphery of chalcopyrite or as inclusions in native gold, petzite or chalcopyrite.
 It belongs to the marcasite group and forms a mineral line with mattagamite.
 Frohbergite most often occurs as fine-grained aggregates.

 Discovery history and name

 Frohbergite was first identified by Thompson in 1947 in the telluride-rich portion of the Robb-Montbray Mine in Quebec, Canada, which was then considered the only known occurrence of the mineral for nearly three decades.
 That same year, Thompson synthesized an artificial compound of the composition FeTe_{2} for control purposes.
 In terms of the features of the crystal structure and optical properties in polished sections, it turned out to be identical or similar to natural frohbergite.

 Frohbergite was found in polished sections as a rim up to 15 μ wide around chalcopyrite at the contact with altaite (PbTe), native gold and melonite.
-Associated minerals: tellurobismuthite, petzite (Ag,Au)_{2}Te, pyrite, marcasite, chalcopyrite, covellite etc. For a long time, frohbergite was observed only in polished sections as a fine-grained aggregate, so its macroscopic features remained unstudied.
+Associated minerals include tellurobismuthite, petzite, pyrite, marcasite, chalcopyrite, covellite etc. For a long time, frohbergite was observed only in polished sections as a fine-grained aggregate, so its macroscopic features remained unstudied.

 The mineral was named in honor of the Canadian geologist and mineralogist of German origin, Dr. Max Hans Frohberg (1901–1970, Toronto, Canada).